Banks provide billions for Dirty Diesel traders while failing to act on human rights, says new briefing

 True leader Front runner Follower Laggard

-NAB is reporting on the implementation here.
+National Australia Bank (NAB) is reporting on the implementation here.

 In November Oxfam congratulated National Australia Bank on taking a significant step forward in playing their part to stop unfair land deals that leave people around the world homeless and hungry.
 The NAB took the step of releasing a policy on improper land acquisitions which clearly outlines what actions the bank will take to seek to ensure their business dealings respect land rights.
 Read the Oxfam Australia news story.